ilianareggio/ilianareggio.github.io/research.md

 * Thick borders in Franco's Spain: the costs of a closed economy (with Rolf Campos and Jacopo Timini) [WP version](https://ilianareggio.github.io/myLib/wp-franco-borders/)

-* Moral Hazard versus Liquidity and the Optimal Timing of Unemployment Benefits (with Rolf Campos and Ignacio García-Pérez)
+* Moral Hazard versus Liquidity and the Optimal Timing of Unemployment Benefits (with Rolf Campos and Ignacio García-Pérez) [WP version](https://ilianareggio.github.io/myLib/wp-ui-kink/)

 * Graduating into a recession (with Alfonso Alba)